smartdevicelink/sdl_core_guides/docs/Feature Documentation/App Service Guidelines/index.md

 Before App Services were introduced, SDL applications could only send points of interest to the vehicle's embedded navigation by using the `SendLocation` RPC.
 The App Services feature allows an SDL app to send this same information to the active SDL navigation app instead.

 Through RPC Passing, a `SendLocation` RPC request can be handled by a navigation application instead of the vehicle's navigation system.
-Specifically, if there is an navigation app (ASP) which can handle `SendLocation` and another SDL app (ASC) sends this message to SDL Core, it will be routed to the navigation app automatically.
+Specifically, if there is a navigation app (ASP) which can handle `SendLocation` and another SDL app (ASC) sends this message to SDL Core, it will be routed to the navigation app automatically.

 #### ASP Prerequisites